Location: North Shore

 The encumbrance, managed through an Owners Association, controlls all development on the completed lots under the following elemental controls:

 3. Construction Rules.

-The above created a ‘Development Code’ that while encouraging and promoting excellent site and building design also remained an enforceable mechanism to prevent and stop bad design and “cheating” developers.
-In doing so it also created demand, value, encouraged investment activity while attracting the upper echelons of tenants, owner occupiers and building developers.
+The above created a ‘Development Code’ that encouraged and promoted excellent site and building design while providing an enforceable mechanism to prevent and stop bad design.

 This project was commenced in 2001 when the market was flat and the location of interplex@albany was seen as very secondary.
 The project was nevertheless a success at all levels.